michaelsnook/snook.pub/_posts/2016-06-16-Gun-Regulation.md

 slam dunk for Democrats right now, it happens that the party that's ostensibly on my side is doing things I find to be not just imperfect but harmful and counter-productive. **Taking shortcuts with civil liberties and racial animus should never be acceptable strategies for getting a bill across the finish line.** Shame on the Senate Democrats for their opportunism, for this moral and political cowardice.
-And now we're going to have a facebook feed full over liberals and progressives vehemently defending this approach in terms of both the policy and the politics.
+And now we're going to have a facebook feed full of liberals and progressives vehemently defending this approach in terms of both the policy and the politics.

 I'm not against compromise, but compromise means you put up a bill to ban *a lot of guns* and eventually say yes to